adampatterson/Axe/README.md

 With the addition of PurgeCSS to the build script you can safely include the entire Bootstrap library.
 Once a production build has been done, any unused CSS classes will be removed.

-`base-variables` houses any site specific variables that you might need.
+`base-variables` holds any site specific variables that you might need including any Bootstrap [customizations](https://getbootstrap.com/docs/5.1/customize/sass/)

 [PurgeCss](https://github.com/FullHuman/purgecss) supports white listing of css class names, some defaults have been included in the `webpack.mix.js` file [here](https://github.com/adampatterson/Handle/blob/68bdd609a582baa4df0cadec67bf0d437bb60029/webpack.mix.js#L21).